hashicorp/vault/website/source/docs/config/index.html.md

       backend supports HA.
 It is the most recommended backend for Vault and has been shown to work at high scale under heavy load.

+  * `etcd` - Store data within [etcd](https://coreos.com/etcd/).
+      This backend supports HA.

   * `zookeeper` - Store data within [Zookeeper](https://zookeeper.apache.org/).
-      This backend does not support HA.

-  * `etcd` - Store data within [etcd](https://coreos.com/etcd/).
-      This backend does not support HA.
+      This backend supports HA.
+This backend currently has known issues, and is discouraged.

   * `s3` - Store data within an S3 bucket [S3](http://aws.amazon.com/s3/).
       This backend does not support HA.